 Flutist Faith Wasson is an international performing artist, having toured throughout Europe and North America as an orchestral and solo musician at venues including the Kimmel Center for the Performing Arts, National Concert Hall of Ireland, and Palais Corbelli in Vienna, Austria.
-She currently holds a long-term piccolo/3rd flute substitute position with the Southeastern Pennsylvania Symphony Orchestra.
+She currently holds the piccolo/3rd flute position with the Southeastern Pennsylvania Symphony Orchestra.
 Her recent engagements include working as principal flute with Lyric Opera Ireland as well as SinfoNua Orchestra.

 Faith has been the recipient of numerous awards and honors including as winner of the National Symphony Orchestra of Ireland Concerto Competition.
 Her performance of Ibert's Flute Concerto with the orchestra was sadly cancelled due to covid-19.
 In addition, she won the opportunity to perform principal flute with the National Symphony Orchestra of Ireland mentoring scheme during the 2018-2019 and 2019-2020 seasons.
 She was granted both the Boyer College Gladfelter Scholarship for outstanding performance, and the Temple University Creative Arts and Research Scholarship Award.